JBZoo/CI-Report-Converter/README.md

   -N, --suite-name=SUITE-NAME          Set custom name of root group/suite (if it's possible).
   -F, --tc-flow-id[=TC-FLOW-ID]        Custom flowId in TeamCity output.
 Default value is PID of the tool.
-  -Q, --non-zero-code[=NON-ZERO-CODE]  Will exit with the code=1, if any violations are found. [default: "no"] -p, --no-progress                    Disable progress bar rendering
+  -Q, --non-zero-code[=NON-ZERO-CODE]  Will exit with the code=1, if any violations are found. [default: "no"]
-      --mute-errors                    Mute any sort of errors.
+      --no-progress                    Disable progress bar animation for logs --mute-errors                    Mute any sort of errors.
 So exit code will be always "0" (if it's possible).
-                                       It has major priority then --strict.
+                                       It has major priority then --non-zero-on-error.
 It's on your own risk!
-      --stdout-only                    For any errors messages application will use StdOut instead of ErrOut.
+      --stdout-only                    For any errors messages application will use StdOut instead of StdErr.
 It's on your own risk!
-      --strict                         None-zero exit code on any StdErr message --timestamp                      Show timestamp at the beginning of each message --profile                        Display timing and memory usage information -h, --help                           Display help for the given command.
+      --non-zero-on-error              None-zero exit code on any StdErr message --timestamp                      Show timestamp at the beginning of each message --profile                        Display timing and memory usage information -h, --help                           Display help for the given command.
 When no command is given display help for the list command